VAT Rate Reduction for Hospitality Sector

 It is far more likely that a business will have received payment (actual tax point) before the basic tax point (performance).
-If the supply takes place after the 15 July and you have already received payment then you can opt to either apply the 20% VAT rate or apply the reduced 5% rate.
-For example you might be a theatre that has sold a ticket or a theme park that takes pre bookings.
-If you decide to do this you will need to issue a credit note to your customer for the overcharged VAT with 45 days.
+If the supply occurs after 15 July and you have already received payment, you can either apply the 20% VAT rate or apply the reduced 5% rate.
+For example, you might be a theatre that has sold a ticket or a theme park that takes pre-bookings.
+If you decide to do this, you will need to issue a credit note to your customer for the overcharged VAT with 45 days.

 What About Alcohol

 The reduced rate does not apply to alcoholic beverages.
-Clearly one of the obvious ways to try and get round this would be to package alcohol and a product that is sold at a reduced rate.
-A meal with wine for example.
+Clearly, one of the obvious ways to try and get around this would be to package alcohol and a product that is sold at a reduced rate.
+A meal with wine, for example.
 A pie and a pint.
 Crisps and a bottle of Moet.

 The VAT treatment of such packaged supplies is complicated, and it is not inevitable that the supply will be seen as being a single supply at the lower rate.
 In some cases, such as with a glass of beer provided at the end of a brewery tour, HMRC will accept the lower rate applies to the whole supply.
 But in most cases, it is far more likely that HMRC will see the need to apportion the supply.